Skip to Main Content Shenandoah University

 • WorldCat Discovery is the best place to start searching for an ebook.

 • When you're finished reading an ebook, close your browser tab to end your session.
-Some ebook titles have restrictions on the number of users who can access them simultaneously.
+Some ebook licenses restrict the number of users who can access them simultaneously.
 Ending your session releases the ebook so that someone else can read it.